OUR BLOG

 • Using medical equipment that may not be sterilized or isn’t working properly

-• Not communicating discharge instructions with patient
+• Not communicating discharge instructions with the patient

 Can You Sue A Nurse For Malpractice?

 When we hear about malpractice cases, our minds usually think of surgeons, specialists, and other doctors acting negligently.
 Amputating the wrong leg.
 Performing surgery on the wrong patient.
 Childbirth injuries.
 Misdiagnosing a patient.
-We seldom relate malpractice claims back to nurses.
+We seldom relate malpractice claims to nurses.
 So the question stands: can you sue a nurse for malpractice?

 Nurses made an oath the same way doctors did: to provide adequate care to patients.
 And because of this, they need to uphold the standard of care.
-So when a nurse is negligent and causes harm to a patient, a patient can sue them
+So when a nurse is negligent and causes harm to a patient, a patient can sue them.

-There may be certain instances where the hospital that employs a nurse who acted negligently may be held liable instead.
-If the hospital knows a nurse might represent a risk to their patients but still lets them work their shift, it might be liable.
+or nurse who acted negligently may be held liable instead.
+If a healthcare facility knows a nurse might represent a risk to their patients but still lets them work their shift, it might be liable.

-Filing A Claim Against Nursing Negligence
+Nursing Malpractice: Filing A Claim Against Nursing Negligence

 1. Establish the fact that the nurse owed a duty to practice within the standard of care.